No-Fry Swahili Bhajia

 3. Step 3

 Preheat the oven to 400°F (200°C.) Microwave the patties on high for 2½ minutes.
 Transfer to a baking sheet lined with parchment paper or use an alternative like wax paper.
 Bake the patties for 7 minutes, or until golden brown.
-(Alternatively, preheat an air fryer to 375°F (190°C.) Lightly brush or spray the patties with the remaining oil.
-Working in batches, arrange the patties in the air fryer and cook for 10 minutes.
-Flip the patties and cook for 5 minutes more.)
+Alternatively, if using an air fryer, preheat it to 375°F (190°C.) Lightly brush or spray the patties with the remaining oil.
+In batches, arrange the patties in the air fryer and cook for 10 minutes.
+Flip the patties and cook for 5 minutes more.

 4. Step 4

-Meanwhile, make the chutney: In a small bowl, stir the coconut, chile, salt, cilantro, lime juice, and water until slightly smooth.
+Meanwhile, make the chutney: In a small bowl, mix the coconut, chile, salt, cilantro, lime juice, and water until slightly smooth.
 Serve the coconut chutney with the bhajia.

 About the author